 If you know your cat has encountered a poison or if he shows other poisoning signs such as vomiting, dizziness or difficulty breathing, consult your veterinarian or the Pet Poison Hotline immediately.

-Cats Sticking Their Tongue Out Due Respiratory Infection
+Cats Sticking Their Tongue Out Due to Respiratory Infection

-If you suspect respiratory infection, look for other signs of distress such as shortness of breath, lack of balance or lack of interest in eating and grooming.
+If you suspect a respiratory infection, look for other signs such as a fever, tearing eyes, shortness of breath, poor balance or lack of interest in eating and grooming.
 Visit your vet if you think your kitty might have an infection.

 References And Further Reading